 Because this approach is so simple, it provides an opportunity to inject a bit of graphic design flair.
 We could re-imagine our slide with a hero image.

 The image helps evoke some feelings that we may want to stir in our audience; in this case, empathy for our customers’ confusion.
 We could humanize our presentation a little more by sharing this woman’s story when presenting this slide.
-For example, “This is one of our survey participants, Airelle.
-Airelle is one of many customers we talked to who liked our product offering but felt confused and unsure of what our brand promise is all about.
-We need a strategy to help Airelle understand what our brand promise means to her.”
+For example, ‘This is one of our survey participants, named Airelle.
+Airelle is one of many customers we talked to who liked our product offering but felt confused and unsure of what our brand promise means.
+We need a strategy to help Airelle understand what our brand promise means to her.’

 Let’s look at another example of an impact metric with an image.
 This time we’ve focused on the positive story of the 60% of customers who would recommend us to family or friends.